lopezdsr/sql-query/jdbc.md

 7. Click **Sign in**.

-As Tableau does not support complex data types, such as `struct`, if a table contains one or more columns with complex data type, do the following:
+As Tableau does not support complex data types, such as `struct`, if a table contains one or more columns with complex data type, perform the following actions:

 - Create a flattened view on the table.
 - You can set the `filterType` option to `view`.
 This option effectively hides all tables and reveals views only to Tableau.
 To set the option with the JDBC URL, use the following URL: